mohyaz11/OptimumSetupBook/manuscript/Workers.md

 ## Changing Project Steps to Use Worker Pools

 Now that we have added worker pools, you will notice the execution location in the UI has changed.
-The text previously said "Run on the Octopus Server" now says "Run once on a worker."
-As well, "Run on the Octopus Server on behalf of the deployment target" now reads "Run on a worker on behalf of each deployment target."
+The text that previously said, "Run on the Octopus Server," now says, "Run once on a worker."
+As well, "Run on the Octopus Server on behalf of the deployment target," now reads, "Run on a worker on behalf of each deployment target."

 ![](images/workers-newexecutionlocation.png)